 The Committee consists of a minimum of three highly skilled and experienced independent Non-Executive Directors and eleven members of senior management.
 Only the independent Non-Executive Directors can vote on matters with a quorum of two needed for approvals and decisions.
-The attendees of the Committee collectively have extensive actuarial, insurance, healthcare, regulatory, economics, accounting and management skills.
+The attendees of the Committee collectively have extensive actuarial, insurance, healthcare, regulatory, investments, accounting, economics and management skills.